 Students who perform exceptionally well in their program are recognized in various ways.
 Students with perfect attendance and progress in their programs are recognized monthly.
-The National Technical Honor Society is available to CTE students having a 93 or better grade average with at least 90% attendance and instructor recommendation.
-The National Adult Education Honor Society is available to students meeting the criteria of attendance, cooperation and self-reliance.
+The National Technical Honor Society is available to students having a 93 or better grade average with at least 90% attendance and instructor recommendation.

 Student Services staff focuses on the needs of the individual student and helps to bring together the resources of Lake Tech.
-The process begins with academic assessment and program advisement with a counselor/career advisor to develop a career action plan.
+The process begins with academic assessment and program advisement with a counselor to develop a career action plan.
 It continues with support throughout a student's enrollment at Lake Tech.